 The Department is excited to announce the release of the Emergency Cardiac and Stroke System Assessment report (PDF) as required by Substitute Senate Bill 5821 (PDF).
 The assessment outlines the burden of disease, system gaps and provides recommendations on how to improve the system of care for cardiac and stroke events across Washington State.

 EMS and Trauma Care System Assessment

 The American College of Surgeons conducted an assessment of Washington's EMS & Trauma System in April 2019.
-To take action on the results, the Min/Max Workgroup has been appointed to develop recommendations for assessing need for Level I and Level II trauma services.
-More information about the workgroup.
+To take action on the results, the department has been working with stakeholders to develop a methodology for assessing the need for Level I and Level II trauma services.
+More information about this work.

 The EMS and Trauma Systems Approach